 After some discussion, challenge number six was the winner of the contest!
-The group that was working on this challenge consisted of Nicolas Werckmeister (MSc Energy for Smart Cities, Alex Stark (MSc SELECT), Chris Parker (MSc RENE) and Delaram Pourasghar (MSc SENSE).
+The group that was working on this challenge consisted of Nicolas Werckmeister (MSc Energy for Smart Cities, Alex Stark (The specified item was not found.), Chris Parker (MSc RENE) and Delaram Pourasghar (The specified item was not found.).

 Contest Winners (Challenge 6: Wastewater and drinking water management)

 Still feeling great from the afternoon in Visby, everyone was ready to enjoy the outdoors in the new sunny day that was starting in Gotland.
 It was the day to visit the largest wind farm in Sweden in the small region of Näsudden, located in the southeast of the island.